Ives-Natsume/WSLBridge/README.md

 - Copy Windows files to Linux

-Paste the Windows file path on `Windows File Path`, and the WSL path which you want your file to copy to `Linux Target File`.
+Paste the Windows file path on `Windows File Path`, and paste the WSL path where you want your file to copy to `Linux Target File`.
 Then click the `Copy Windows files to Linux` button below.

 Other functions are just similar to the first one, easy to use.